beicause/csvg/packages/csvg/README.md

 > Experimental

-CSVG is a preprocessor with some useful functions for drawing and make CSS animation or [SMIL](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL) animation in SVG easier.
+CSVG is a preprocessor with some useful functions for drawing and make CSS animation or [SMIL](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL) animation in SVG easier.(Actually it's not limited to this, any string is ok)

 ## Documentation